ma16/rpio/cc/Console/Device/Max7219/README.md

 $ ./rpio clock set on 0
 ```

 We need three pins for communication with the circuit.
-Those pins' must operate in Output mode.
+Those pins must operate in Output mode.
 We use pins 22, 23 and 24 in this example:
 ```
 $ ./rpio gpio mode -l 22,23,24 o
 ```